oneapi-src/oneVPL-cpu/script/README.md

 - `lint` - Analyze project source for potential issues.
 Requires Python modules in `requirements-dev.txt`.

+- `bootstrap` - Build the project dependencies and place in the location specified by `VPL_BUILD_DEPENDENCIES` in the environment.
+If environment variable is undefined, define it as and place output in `_deps`.

 - `build` - Build the project and place output in `_build`.

 - `package` - Create zip packages and place in `_build`.